Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 Void volume:
 : 0

-Axially constrained:
-: yes

-Radially constrained:
+Alignment directions:
-: no
+: 2

 ## Tongue housing joint

 {% include figure.html url="images/post/2025/joint/groovef.jpg" %}

 This joint too can be cut on a table saw with a dado stack, or on a router table, but is also easy with a CNC.
 It does not prevent sliding but does otherwise lock the pieces together, and provides twice the glue surface of a butt joint.
+To prevent sliding and improve alignment, the tongue and groove can stop before the board edge and appropriately dogboned.

 Glue surface area:
 : 12 in²